As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 Since then, we’ve been our own plumber, mechanic, seamstress, and electrician.

 The miscellaneous category is everything else boat-related.
-This includes any small purchases we make for the boat (ex. a rug for the salon), our USCG documentation, Amazon Prime membership, etc.
+This includes any small purchases we make for the boat (ex. rug for the salon), our USCG documentation, Amazon Prime membership, etc.

 Marinas vs. Anchoring